nephila/django-meta/README.rst

 This pluggable app allows Django developers to quickly add meta tags and OpenGraph_, Twitter, and Google Plus properties to their HTML responses.

+.. note:: django-meta is now maintained by Nephila on `github`_.
+Old bitbucket
+          repository won't be updated anymore.

 .. contents::

 Installation